Edwina G. Richardson

 for Justice Initiatives

-Additionally, Judge Mendelson leads the Equal Justice in Courts Initiative, a top priority for New York State Chief Judge Janet DiFiore, to implement the recommendations of Special Adviser on Equal Justice Jeh Johnson in his October 2020 report examining racial bias in the state court system, as well as to implement the November 2020 court based recommendations of the New York State Judicial Committee on Women in the Courts to enhance gender fairness in the state courts.
+Additionally, Judge Mendelson leads the Equal Justice in Courts Initiative, a top priority for New York State Chief Judge Janet DiFiore, to implement the recommendations of Special Adviser on Equal Justice, Jeh Johnson, in his October 2020 report examining racial bias in the state court system, as well as to implement the November 2020 court based recommendations of the New York State Judicial Committee on Women in the Courts to enhance gender fairness in the state courts.
 In 2023, the Office of Diversity & Inclusion, the court system’s longstanding office tasked with promoting opportunities for equal employment and ensuring a diverse workforce, was added to the Office for Justice Initiatives.

 Judge Mendelson first joined the court system as a Court Attorney-Referee in Queens County Family Court, after representing clients in New York City Housing Court, Family Court, and Supreme Court.
 She later became a Family Court Judge in 2003, the Queens County Supervising Family Court Judge in 2008, and a year later, was elevated to Administrative Judge of all New York City Family Courts.

 Hon.
 Edwina G. Richardson